Industrial Heritage Retooled Available

 Call it industrial archaeology, industriekultur, archéologie industrielle, patrimonio industrial, or industrial heritage, we now have for the first time a spirited manual of contemporary international best practices, written for laypeople and preservationists, community groups and private-sector developers, students, teachers and scholars.

 —PROFESSOR PATRICK MARTIN, Michigan Technological University and TICCIH President

-The book is also available at retail and online book sites and stores.
+The book is also available from retail and online book sellers

 Introduction James Douet 1

 1 Why preserve the industrial heritage?
 Neil Cossons 6

 2 What does the Industrial Revolution signify?
 Helmuth Albrecht 17